SJP’s polarizing path

 The College, up until now, has managed to avoid the division and unrest seen on other campuses; this is a testament to our success.
 We have been able to talk about the Israel-Palestine conflict without disrupting academic life or tarnishing our institution’s reputation.
 SJP’s current approach, however, threatens to unravel that progress by fostering polarization and pushing a singular narrative.
 It is crafting an environment where students would rather not discuss the Israel-Palestine conflict or the referendum than suffer the social consequences of sharing a “non-orthodox” opinion.
 If this trend continues, we risk losing the healthy discourse that has allowed us to navigate these complex times without conflict.

 Since last semester, SJP has slowly become intolerant towards criticism and unwilling to accept compromise.
 Not only is its behavior radical and dangerous for campus unity, but it is also deeply counterproductive.
-No deal can be reached with an organization that labels anything short of fully complying with their referendum as “insulting, insufficient and undemocratic.”
+No deal can be reached with an organization that labels anything short of fully complying with its referendum as “insulting, insufficient and undemocratic.”

 SJP may see itself as the guardian of morality on campus, but in reality, its approach has hindered debate, discouraged intellectual growth and divided the student body.
 SJP must cease its propaganda and participate in constructive and honest dialogue with opposing parties.